 International Students: If a drop will take you to fewer than 12 hours, you should consult with the International Center.
 After consultation, the International Office must modify the minimum hours in order for international UG students to drop below 12 hours for the spring or fall term.
 Failure to maintain full-time hours may result in deportation.

 Students on Merit or Need Based Financial Aid: If a drop will take you to fewer than 12 hours, you should consult with your financial aid adviser prior to attempting to drop a course.
 Your financial aid adviser will be able to tell you any effects the drop will have to your aid.
 After the consultation, you can process a drop through self-service in my.SMU should that be your decision.
 If you have any questions regarding this procedure or your financial aid, contact Cindy Luetzow, Associate Financial Aid Director.

 All students are to provide the

 University registrar a current home and mailing address, telephone

 number (cell number if available), and emergency contact.
-Under Personal Information on Access.SMU, all students must provide
+Under Personal Information on my.SMU, all students must provide

 accurate information as requested.